 The Everest region in eastern Nepal and few mountains in the western part see most of the expedition teams, and that has raised concerns mainly among environmentalists.

 Figures from Nepal's ministry of tourism figures show that the peaks Ama Dablam and Everest, both in the Khumbu region of eastern Nepal, see the largest number of expeditions, more than 30 every year.

 Each team on average has 12 climbers, with twice as many supporting staff including guides, porters, cooks and others.

 This spring season, which ended in May, a record 512 climbers reached the summit of Mount Everest from the Nepali side.

-Mount Manasalu and certain peaks in the Annapurna region in western Nepal are the other most climbed mountains.'No response'
+Mount Manasalu and certain peaks in the Annapurna region in western Nepal are the other most climbed mountains.

 Of the 1,310 mountains identified as appropriate for mountaineering in the Nepalese Himalayas, nearly 330 are opened for mountaineers.

 But only certain mountains in the Everest and Annapurna regions see the crowds.

 In a bid to get climbers in the far western region, the government has even waived the substantial climbing fees for 49 mountains in that area for many years now.

 "We will continue that policy for the next five years and there will soon be a cabinet decision on it," said secretary of the tourism ministry Sushil Ghimire.